abraham171996/100DaysOfJavascript/README.md

-feat:add new js task name is detect device battarey day 18 feat:add new js task name is xo game day 19 feat:add new js task name is flia a coin game day 20
+feat:add new js task name is detect device battarey day 18 feat:add new js task name is xo game day 19 feat:add new js task name is flia a coin game day 20 feat:add new task name is multi step form day 21